sksohel27/AMazon_ML_CHallenge/README.md

 ---

 *This README has been reformatted for better readability: added tables, bold/italic emphasis, consistent headings, and a clean code block for the appendix.
+Equations have been converted to plain text for compatibility across all Markdown viewers (no LaTeX required).
 You can copy-paste this directly into your GitHub repo's `README.md` file.*